Snow4DV/3DWriter/README.md

-# 3DWriter
+# 3DWriter Handwiritng edition
-Use your 3D Printer with a pen to write letters, birthday cards etc

-Try the new (still free) version https://3dwriter.io

-I couldn't find any small programs that i could use to write letters using my 3D Printer as a plotter so i wrote one.
-After mucking about with different fonts i found a fontset called the Hershey fonts.
-These are the only fonts used in this application since they are primarily stroke based fonts rather than outline fonts that every other program i tried had.

-Video demo over on youtube [https://youtu.be/yK_YGwMRR40](https://youtu.be/yK_YGwMRR40)

-Windows executable is in 3DWriter/bin/Release/3DWriter.exe
-Note: Windows10 users may get a security warning, this is normal because i do not sign my applications, click "more info" then "run anyay".
-Feel free to check and compile your own :)
+Use your 3D printer or plotter to write your homework/letters/etc. It's a fork of boy1dr software with amount of major improvements that let you to pretend that the result is something written not by a machine.

+# Improvements comparing to the boy1dr/3DWriter repo
+The main point of the fork was to add the ability

 ## How to use it
 There are 3 main columns.
 - Text entry
 - Preview
-- GCode settings
+- GCode settings and handwriting modifiers

-Once you have selected the font from the toolstrip at the top, you can click right next to it on the "Preview" button to see a rendered character set of the font.
+Once you have selected the font at the top left drop-down list, you can click right next to it on the "thumbnail" or "thmb" button to see a rendered character set of the preinstalled font.
 There is a check button beside that "Simple fonts" which will alternate between the full set of fonts and a simple list.
-Fonts in other languages will most likely not map to the english character set.
-Appologies, i only know english.

-Type some text in to the Text input.
-Choose your scale (0.2 is pretty close to handwriting) then click the Preview button to see your text rendered in the preview window.
+Type some text into the Text input.
+Choose your scale in mm (there are some tips to help you) then click the Preview button to see your text rendered in the preview window.
 There are options for scaling up the preview render to make it easier to see what it might look like.
+Then you can activate some handwriting modifiers that will improve the reality of your work.
 If your GCode settings are complete, just click "Generate GCode" and save the file for your printer.

 ![alt text](https://github.com/boy1dr/3DWriter/blob/master/interface.PNG "Interface")

+## Make your own font

+If you click on the menu button you will be able to find "Font editor" here.
+That's the feature that was about 70% finished by boy1dr and I just made it till the usable state (still needs to be improved though).
+Here you can add

 ## GCode settings
 *Pay close attention here*